 - Backing Fire: Lit at most downwind section of a burn unit to ensure the fire remains within the pre-made firebreaks.
 A backing fire is typically the first fire to be set, because it slowly backs into the wind.
 This keeps the fire low and easier to control, allowing it to slowly burn up the grass and leaf litter.
 Once the backing fire moves through an area, there is no more fuel to consume, which extends the firebreak and reduces the chances of a fire jumping the line into another burn unit.

-- Strip Fire: in A series of head fires ignited upwind of a backing fire.
-Strip fires are typically ignited 10 to 15 yards in front of the backing fire to help speed the burn up, but without setting the entire burn unit on fore with a head fire.
+- Strip Fire: A series of head fires ignited upwind of a backing fire.
+Strip fires are typically ignited 10 to 15 yards in front of the backing fire to help speed the burn up, but without setting the entire burn unit on fire with a head fire.
 This can be a great technique in smaller burn units or on windy days.

 - Flanking Fire: Set parallel to the wind.